ravikr9102/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaab/index.md

 Run these shell commands in mongo shell:

-- db.version()
+- db.version() // //it will show the version of the mondoDb
-- db.stats()
+- db.stats() // it will give us the stat about the database which we are connected
-- db.help()
+- db.help() //  show all the commands

 Write code to

-- create a database of your country name.
+- create a database of your country name. // use india
-- check list of databases to see newly created database.
+- check list of databases to see newly created database. // show dbs
-- check which database you are currently connected to ?
+- check which database you are currently connected to ? // db